ceph/ceph-container/CONTRIBUTING.md

 Because this project supports several different Ceph versions and many OS distros, the structure also allows individual Ceph versions, individual distros, and combinations of Ceph-version-and-distro (we will call these **flavors**) to override the base source, configuration, and specification files by specifying their own versions of the files or new files entirely.
-In addition to overrides the `flavor-blacklist.txt` file can be configured prevent a file from overriding another for specific subsets of flavors.

-Mentally modeling the end result of overrides and blacklists for any given flavor is difficult.
+Mentally modeling the end result of overrides for any given flavor is difficult.
 Similarly, programmatically selecting the correct files for each flavor build is also difficult.
 In order to effectively work with this project structure, we introduce the concept of **staging**.

 ### The concept of staging
-Special tooling has been built to collect all source files with appropriate overrides and without blacklisted items into a unique staging directory for each flavor (each flavor is also specified by a target architecture to support ARM platforms).
+Special tooling has been built to collect all source files with appropriate overrides into a unique staging directory for each flavor (each flavor is also specified by a target architecture to support ARM platforms).
 From a staging directory, containers can be built directly from the `<staging>/daemon-base/` and `<staging>/daemon/` image directories.
 Additionally, developers can inspect a staging directory's files to view exactly what will be (or has been) built into the container images.
 Additionally, in order to maintain a core source base that is as reusable as possible for all flavors, staging also supports a very basic form of templating.
 Some tooling has been developed to make working with staging as easy as possible.

 #### Staging override order